 Prior to the enactment of Public Act 102-0662, Section 16-108(k) of the PUA required annual reconciliation of collections and expenditures after June 1, 2021.
-This proved unduly constraining, as expenses rolled forward into future years (aggravated byespecially due to project energization delays) thewhile collections could not be rolled forward to meet those expenses.
-This phenomenon limited available budgetbudgets, preventing the Agency from opening additional blocks of the Adjustable Block Program (as it was then known) or conducting additional utility-scale procurements.
+This proved unduly constraining, as expenses rolled forward into future years (aggravated by project energization delays) the collections could not be rolled forward to meet those expenses.
+This limited available budget, preventing the Agency from opening additional blocks of the Adjustable Block Program or conducting additional utility-scale procurements.
 The COVID-19 global health pandemic further exacerbated this problem, as many expenditures that had been projected to occur prior to June 1, 2021, were pushed out well beyond that date due to resultant project development delays.
 These unforeseen delays due to COVID-19 could have resulted in a significant refund of unexpended-but contractually committed-RPS funds.